OfficeDev/office-dev-program-docs/docs/office-365-developer-program.md

   ![Choose program preferences](../images/2-preferences-page.png)

 9. When you're finished, choose **Join**.
-Your preferences appear on the next page in the top right, and you'll receive a Welcome message.
+Your preferences appear on the next page in the top right, and you receive a Welcome message.

   ![Welcome message](../images/3-welcome-popup.png)